chenkamin/picasso/README.md

 - POST api/v1/signup
 - POST api/v1/login
 - POST api/v1/upload
-- upload route is protected by a middleware and allows only login users to use it .
+- Upload route is protected by a middleware and allows only login users to use it .

-- if you are using postman:
+- If you are using postman:
-- you can view postman collection in the project and import it to postman if needed
+- You can view postman collection in the project and import it to postman if needed
-- remember to use the bearer token from login payload in /upload POST request.
+- Remember to use the bearer token from login payload in /upload POST request.
-- if you are not using postman here are some Curl examples:
+- Here are some Curl examples in case you are not using postman:

 # signup
 ```